 Azerbaijan confirms 352 new COVID-19 cases

-Number of death cases from COVID-19 in Azerbaijan shows daily growth trend, Yagut Garayeva, head of the department of the Management Union of Medical Territorial Units in Azerbaijan (TABIB), said.

-Garayeva made the remark in Baku during a briefing held by the Operational Headquarters under Azerbaijani Cabinet of Ministers on June 11, Trend reports.

-“Today, Azerbaijan has confirmed 352 new COVID-19 cases, 210 patients have recovered, while six patients have died,” she said.
+Azerbaijan has detected 352 new COVID-19 cases, 196 patients have recovered, while 2 patients have died, Trend reports on June 13 citing the Operational Headquarters under Azerbaijan's Cabinet of Ministers.

-“The indicators testify to aggravation of epidemiological situation in the country,” head of the department noted.
+Up until now, 9,570 cases of coronavirus infection have been confirmed in Azerbaijan, 5,309 patients have recovered, 115 people have died.

 Latest